Frequently Asked

 My vet recommended I bring my dog/cat to you.
 How do we start?

 We’re happy to help!
-The first step is a consultation with our Certified Canine Rehabilitation Practitioner (CCRP) candidate (FOR NOW- test is in December), Dr. Sara Granberg.
+The first step is a consultation with our Certified Canine Rehabilitation Practitioner (CCRP) Dr. Sara Granberg.
 This functional exam takes about an hour.
 The doctor begins by completing a series of physical and neurological exams, as well as checking muscle mass and range of motion.
 We will discuss your pet’s lifestyle, mobility level, nutrition, supplements, pain scale, and both long- and short-term goals.
 From there, we will formulate a rehabilitation program specific to your pet based on their needs and what works for you, both time-wise and financially.
 The doctor will create a customized rehabilitation plan including therapeutic exercise that we will teach you to do at home.
 If specific therapies are recommended here at the clinic, we will schedule them around your calendar and provide you with a cost estimate so you are able to plan accordingly.

 If I think my pet needs to see a rehabilitation veterinarian, can I just call MARS to schedule an appointment?